3D Small Object Detection with Dynamic Spatial Pruning: Experiment

-We use AdamW with a stepwise scheduler to optimize the network parameters, which steps at 8 and 11 epoch to reduce the learning rate by a factor of 10.
+\textbf{Implementation details:} We implement our approach with PyTorch~\cite{paszke2019pytorch}, Minkow- skiEngine~\cite{choy20194d} and MMDetection3D~\cite{contributors2020mmdetection3d}.
+We follow the same training strategy / hyperparameters as TR3D~\cite{rukhovich2023tr3d} for fair comparison.
 Training converges within 4 hours on a 4 GPU machine.
-The stride of the sparse convolution in the preencoder of DSPDet3D is set to 2, thus the voxel size of $F_0^B$ is \emph{2cm} and $S_i$ equals to $2^i\cdot$ \emph{2cm}.
-We set $\lambda=0.01$, $N_{vol}=27$, $r=13$ and $N_{max}=100000$ during training.
-The channel number of $F_0^B$ and $F_i^B\ (i=1,2,3,4)$ are set to 64 and 128 respectively.
-All sparse convolutional layers with stride 1 have kernel size 3, while layers with stride 2 have kernel size 1 for downsampling and 3 for upsampling.
+The stride of the sparse convolution in the preencoder of DSPDet3D is set to 2, thus the voxel size of $f_1^B$ is \emph{4cm} and $S_i$ equals to $2^i\cdot$ \emph{2cm}.
+We set $N_{pos}=6$ and $N_{max}=100000$ during training.
+The weight of the FocalLoss between $M_i$ and $\hat{M}_i$ is 0.01.
+In terms of block structure, we have $\{x_k\}=\varnothing$, $y=3$ and $\{z_k\}=\{3,3\}$.
+So we set $r=7$ and $P=7$ according to (\ref{eq2}).